 Evergreens dominate the dry climate of New Mexico: cedars and pinyon pines in the high desert and ponderosa pines and Englemann spruce in the mountains.
-Fall colors are rare and dramatic: isolated pockets of golden aspens in the high country, cottonwood forests beside the main rivers, and mixed deciduous trees hugging narrow streams.
-Domingo Baca canyon is a large drainage on the rugged west face of Albuquerque's Sandia Mountains (the triangular opening in the center of the first photograph).
-A trickle of permanent water supports a dense stand of miniature oaks, two miles long and 50 yards wide.
+Fall colors are rare — isolated pockets of golden aspens in the high country, cottonwood forests beside the main rivers, and mixed deciduous trees hugging narrow streams.
+Domingo Baca Canyon is a large drainage on the west face of Albuquerque's Sandia Mountains.
+A trickle of permanent water supports a stand of miniature oaks, two miles long and 50 yards wide.
 In the fall, their color makes a bold contrast with a desert vegetation and granite monoliths.
-The images in this exhibit also include the usual suspects: mountain mahogany, bayonet yuccas, chamisas and chollas.

 Scroll down to view individual photographs.
 Use these buttons to change the image size to fit your screen (cookies must be active).